Summary: Learn 10 essential practices for securing your endpoints and protecting sensitive business data.

 Securing endpoints is not an optional extra.
 The composition of modern networks and the rise of remote work makes endpoint security essential.

-• Endpoint security protects traffic at the network edge.
-Scanning and threat-neutralization tools counter malware or viruses and detect suspicious behavior.
 With around 68% of companies reporting endpoint attacks in 2019, threat detection is essential.

-• Remote work is rapidly expanding.
-According to McKinsey, approximately 58% of American workers now have the option of working from home one day per week.
-35% can work from home every day.
-And when workers leave the office, their devices travel with them.
+According to McKinsey, approximately 58% of American workers now have the option to work from home one day per week, and 35% can work from home every day.
+When workers leave the office, their devices travel with them.
 Every remote work device needs proper protection.

-• With more connected devices, keeping track of endpoints is becoming harder.
+With more connected devices, keeping track of endpoints is becoming harder.
 Mobile devices are now ubiquitous in on-premises and remote work settings.
 Employees may use two or three devices to access emails of workloads.
 And they can easily add endpoints without the network manager’s knowledge.

-• Losing track of connected devices makes threat response more difficult.
+Losing track of connected devices makes threat response more difficult.
 58% of companies report that they can identify all their connected devices within 24 hours of an attack.
 With such poor awareness, tracking or even identifying attackers is problematic.

-• Endpoint security strengthens data protection.
+Endpoint security strengthens data protection.
 Remote work laptops or storage devices often contain sensitive company data.
 This data must be protected wherever the device travels.

 Challenges that endpoint devices present

-• Malware – endpoints are the first target for external attackers.
+Malware—Endpoints are the first target for external attackers.
 They can suffer from exploit attacks, man-in-the-middle hijacks, ransomware infections, worms, trojans, cryptojacking agents, keyloggers, and myriad less common threats.

-• Phishing – phishing involves the use of social engineering to persuade workers to take risky actions.
+Phishing—Phishing involves the use of social engineering to persuade workers to take risky actions.
 For instance, phishers may pose as colleagues and request data access.
 Remote workers without direct access to managers may click phishing links without thinking.
 And when they do, it can expose core assets in a second.

-• Poor device visibility – how many endpoints connect to your network?
+Poor device visibility—How many endpoints connect to your network?
 Can you be sure you have an accurate tally?
 The rise of remote work, smartphones, and Internet-of-things sensors make device awareness much harder.
 For example, about 46 billion IoT devices are in use right now.
 Any of them could become an attack vector.

-• Software updates – with many connected devices, updating applications becomes harder.
+Software updates—With many connected devices, updating applications becomes harder.
 Sometimes, updates lack compatibility with all endpoints.
 And unpatched software leaves gaps for exploit kits to target.

-• Application control – shadow IT is a constant concern for corporate network managers.
+Application control—Shadow IT is a constant concern for corporate network managers.
 Employees can use insecure software or configure essential apps in unsafe ways.
 Centralized device control addresses both vulnerabilities.
 Managers can deliver security policies to all endpoints and scan for vulnerabilities.
 They can also limit user freedom to change app configurations.
 But in today’s environment, only 18% of remote work laptops are controlled centrally.
 Shadow IT still has room to thrive.

-• Cloud computing poses additional endpoint risks.
 IAM and encryption must secure the interface between core networks and cloud apps.
 Cloud partners can also let security standards slip, potentially raising data breach risks.

-8 endpoint security best practices
+10 endpoint security best practices

 Here are the best practices for securing your endpoints.